 Lexington, NC is known as the "Barbecue Capital of the World" but hickory-cooked pork is not the only thing that is cooking here.
 So is the opportunity for new, expanding and relocating companies.

 Site Selection magazine ranked the Lexington-Thomasville micropolitan area 3rd in the nation in economic development success in 2012.
 This area was ranked 4th in the nation in 2011 and 1st in both 2010 and 2007.

 North.
 South.
 East.
 West.
 No matter what direction your business takes you, the logistics of a Lexington location are hard to beat with transportation access to:

 - Four key highways (Interstate 85, US Highway 64, US Highway 52 (future I-285) and US Highway 29/70)

 - Rail connections

 - Deep water ports

 - Central location that puts most eastern U.S. population centers within a day’s drive

 With the annual Lexington Barbecue Festival, Richard Childress Vineyards and Racing Museum, as well as the Bob Timberlake Gallery, Lexington Tourism is a major economic driver.
 The City also supports the Uptown Lexington district which has historic Grimes Mill building ready for redevelopment!

-Visit Lexington and contact the City Manager's Office or the Office of Business and Community Development today to find out how your business can thrive in Lexington!
+Visit Lexington and contact the City Administration Office or the Office of Business and Community Development today to find out how your business can thrive in Lexington!